-The first group to use the essential practice competencies in the PDP will be new RDNs or RDs and new NDTRs or DTRs who are credentialed June 2, 2015-May 31, 2021 and practitioners recertifying June 1, 2016-May 31, 2021.
-Annually thereafter, newly credentialed practitioners and those recertifying will begin including essential practice competencies in the PDP.
-The last group to transition to essential practice competencies will be new RDNs or RDs, and NDTRs or DTRs credentialed June 2, 2019-May 31, 2025 and practitioners recertifying June 1, 2020-May 31, 2025.
+Essential practice competencies were implemented in the PDP for RDs and DTRs who became credentialed June 2, 2015 and all practitioners recertifying after June 1, 2016.
+Annually thereafter, newly credentialed practitioners and those recertifying will transition to the essential practice competencies program.
+The last group to transition to essential practice competencies will be new RDs and DTRs credentialed June 2, 2019-May 31, 2025 and practitioners recertifying June 1, 2020-May 31, 2025.